Zeedart/Final-Year-Website-Project/README.md

 # 📘 Final Year Website Project

 ## 📌 Overview
-This project is my **Final Year University Website System**, built to manage student, professor, and subject data while allowing students to check their marks and academic progress.
+This project is my **Final Year University Website System**, built to manage student and subject data while allowing students to check their marks and academic progress.
 It integrates both **Frontend (React)** and **Backend (Node.js/SQL)**, following a clean separation of concerns and real-world software engineering practices.

 The goal of this system is to provide a **modern, responsive, and efficient web application** that demonstrates skills in **React, Web Development, and Database Management**.